by Kelly R. Smith

 The Supreme Court Justice Nomination Process

-There are nine Supreme Court justices.
+As we mentioned, there are nine Supreme Court justices.
 One is designated as the Chief Justice and the other eight are Associate Justices.
 When any one justice dies or retires it makes for a vacancy.
-Article 2 of the U.S. Constitution makes it clear that the president has the responsibility of nominating a replacement.
+Article 2 of the U.S. Constitution makes it clear that the president has the responsibility of nominating a Supreme Court Justice replacement.

 The reason for using nine, an odd number, is so when SCOTUS hears a case and rules on it there will not be a tie.